ericoporto/ags-manual-wiki/UpgradeTo36.md

 ### New sprite compression options

-First of all, the old "Compress the sprite file" option in [General Settings](GeneralSettings) has been replaced with "Sprite file compression", which lets to choose one of the supported compression types.
-Previous common sprite compression in AGS is called "RLE"; an "LZW" compression was added for selection.
+First of all, the old "Compress the sprite file" option in [General Settings](GeneralSettings) has been replaced with "Sprite file compression", which lets you choose one of the supported compression types.
+The previously commonly used sprite compression in AGS is called "RLE"; the "LZW" compression method is now new to the selection.
 It's possible that this list will be extended in the future.

-Secondly, there's now a "Enable sprite storage optimization" option, which is enabled by default.
+Secondly, there's now an "Enable sprite storage optimization" option, which is enabled by default.
 This option permits the Editor to repack sprites in a different storage format, reducing their disk size whenever possible.
-This option may be used alongside with the sprite compression.
+This option may be used together with the sprite compression.
 Note that this _does not_ change how the sprites work in game, only how they are stored in the game files.

 ### Multiplatform support extended

-Editor can now produce game builds for Android and Web (using Web/Emscripten port).
-Both require corresponding component installed alongside with the Editor.
-In addition, for Android builds you'd also have to install Android Studio and configure certain settings in [Editor's Preferences](EditorPreferences) and your game's [General Settings](GeneralSettings).
+The AGS Editor can now produce game builds for Android and Web (using Web/Emscripten port).
+Both require corresponding components installed alongside with the Editor.
+In addition, for Android builds you also have to install Android Studio and configure certain settings in the [Editor's Preferences](EditorPreferences) and your game's [General Settings](GeneralSettings).
 For more information see [Distributing your game](DistGame).

 ### TTF fonts behavior